-Goals and Objectives (optional): Goals and Objectives will be entered in separate fields in CARS and need not be provided in the project plan.
-However, if desired, goals and objectives may be fully repeated or briefly summarized here.
+Goals and Objectives (optional): Outcome goals and objectives will be entered in separate fields in CARS.
+Process objectives should be included in the project plan.
+However, if desired, outcome goals and objectives may be fully repeated or briefly summarized here.
+See Appendix B for instructions on writing goals and objectives.

 Components of the Project: Clearly describe the need, delivery method, and evidence base (provide references) for the services as well as anticipated results.
 Be explicit about the base of evidence and any necessary adaptations for the proposed project.
 Describe why this project is nonduplicative, creative, or unique.
-Clearly demonstrate the ability to provide the proposed service, describe how results will be improved over baseline and the ability to reach the priority population.
+Clearly demonstrate the ability to provide the proposed service and describe how results will be improved over baseline and the ability to reach the priority population.
 Applicants must also clearly describe plans to ensure access to treatment services should cancer be detected.